superchilpil/VoiceGuard/README.md

         -> Voice chat application

 Configure the voice-chat application to use the VB-CABLE recording/input side as its microphone source.

+Personally I use VoiceMeeter Banana in conjunction with this to switch from direct Mic input and VG depending on the game to conserve resources

 ## Settings and Persistence